symonenkov/crud-test-task/README.md

 config.password = 'password';
 config.table_prefix = '';

-You'''re gonna need to create a DB named "test" or whatever you name it , import t_user.sql
+You are gonna need to create a DB named "test" or whatever you name it , import t_user.sql

 ## Installation
 npm install
+node server.js

+#front-end
+## Installation
+npm start